forkunited/LanguageSearch/README.md

 the searching could be performed more efficiently using in-memory data-structures instead of frequently accessing the databases storing the Nutch data on disk.
-Even if you don't stop using the shell scripts, you might want to merge all of the constant values defined across the shell scripts into a single file since currently you have to set them separately in each script.
+Even if you continue to use the currently inefficient shell scripts, you might still want to make things more organized by merging all of the constant values defined across the scripts into a single file so that you don't have to re-define them separately in each script.

 Even if the scripts here are somewhat disorganized and inefficient, it shouldn't